 Dr Nguyen completed her medical degree at the University of British Columbia and her specialty training at McMaster University.
 She completed her fellowship in Community Pediatrics at the University of Toronto.
-She practices in a variety of capacities including the asthma clinic, cleft palate clinic, and the vascular anomalies clinic at BC Children's Hospital.
+She practices in a variety of capacities including the asthma clinic and the vascular anomalies clinic at BC Children's Hospital.
 She also works as part of the RICHER pediatric outreach team in Vancouver's downtown Eastside.
 She is a Clinical Assistant Professor at UBC.
 She is involved in the UBC mentorship program and enjoys teaching learners of all levels.
 Her clinical interests include pediatric dermatology, asthma, and early childhood development.

 DR VICKIE CHOW

 Dr. Vickie Chow is a pediatrician who completed her medical degree and specialty training in Pediatrics at the University of British Columbia.
 She practices community general pediatrics in Vancouver and New Westminster.
 Dr. Chow also works as a Clinical Associate in the NICU at Surrey Memorial Hospital.
 She is a clinical instructor in the Department of Pediatrics at the University of British Columbia.
 Her interests include neonatal medicine, early childhood development, and medical education.